How to Mother Yourself

 In infancy, the mothering function is primarily regulation.
 Infants cannot calm themselves.
 They rely on an external nervous system to read their signals and respond appropriately.
 Through repeated cycles of distress and soothing, the infant learns something foundational: my internal states are survivable.

-Healthy mothering at this stage is not perfection.
-It is good-enough attunement—noticing distress, responding with care, and repairing when misattunement occurs.
+Healthy mothering at this stage is not becoming a perfect mother.
+It is the stance of a good enough mother: attuned care that supports development without demanding flawlessness, noticing distress, responding with care, and repairing when misattunement occurs.
+Small failures and repairs, in developmentally appropriate ways, also help a child adapt.

 When this stage is disrupted—through emotional absence, intrusion, inconsistency, or caregiver distress—the infant adapts by either amplifying signals or shutting them down.
 As an adult, this often appears as emotional overwhelm, dissociation, difficulty identifying needs, or a belief that distress must be handled alone.